harness/developer-hub/tutorials/run-chaos-experiments/first-chaos-experiment-via-API.md

 ![Fail Step Result](./static/first-chaos/fail-step-result.png)

 With that, we have successfully run our first chaos experiment!
 If you're wondering that how we can remediate our application so that it passes the experiment run and probe checks, it's as simple as bumping up the experiment pods to at least two, such that at least one deployment pod survives the Pod Delete fault and help the application stay afloat.

+In order to rerun the above pod delete experiment after bumping up the experiment pods to at least two, you can just re-trigger [RunChaosExperiment](#run-a-chaos-experiment) with the existing `workflow Id` and then use [ListWorkflowRun](#observing-chaos-execution-using-api) to observe the experiment.

 Do try to run it on your own now!